What is Ditsmod

 - this configuration is used to compile unit tests.

-Also, note that since ditsmod/seed
+Also, note that since ditsmod/starter

 is declared as an EcmaScript Module (ESM), you can use native Node.js aliases to shorten file paths.
 This is analogous to compilerOptions.paths